How we test mini hi-fis

 Underpinning all these subjective sound quality tests is a raft of further technical tests that explore each system’s capabilities and limits, plus around 200 feature checks, where we test and log what they can do.

 And we don't just test mini hi-fi systems against each other.
 In a recent investigation to find out what produces the best TV sound, we discovered that mini hi-fi systems actually perform better than most other sound systems.
 This test had our expert listening panel compare the audio from a mini hi-fi hooked up to a TV, with equivalently-scoring home cinema systems, sound bars and TVs on their own.
-Find out more about our findings in our how to buy the best mini hi-fi system guide.
+Find out more about our findings in our guide.

 Does the brand name matter?